NielsRogge/transformers/docs/source/en/model_doc/vipllava.md

 -->

-# VipLlava
+# Vip-LLaVa

 ## Overview

-The VipLlava model was proposed in [Making Large Multimodal Models Understand Arbitrary Visual Prompts](https://arxiv.org/abs/2312.00784) by Mu Cai, Haotian Liu, Siva Karthik Mustikovela, Gregory P. Meyer, Yuning Chai, Dennis Park, Yong Jae Lee.
+The Vip-LLaVa model was proposed in [Making Large Multimodal Models Understand Arbitrary Visual Prompts](https://arxiv.org/abs/2312.00784) by Mu Cai, Haotian Liu, Siva Karthik Mustikovela, Gregory P. Meyer, Yuning Chai, Dennis Park, Yong Jae Lee.

-VipLlava enhances the training protocol of Llava by marking images and interact with the model using natural cues like a "red bounding box" or "pointed arrow" during training.
+Vip-LLaVa enhances the training protocol of [LLaVa](llava), a multimodal LLM, by marking images and interact with the model using natural cues like a "red bounding box" or "pointed arrow" during training.

 The abstract from the paper is the following:

 *While existing large vision-language multimodal models focus on whole image understanding, there is a prominent gap in achieving region-specific comprehension.
 Current approaches that use textual coordinates or spatial encodings often fail to provide a user-friendly interface for visual prompting.
 To address this challenge, we introduce a novel multimodal model capable of decoding arbitrary visual prompts.
 This allows users to intuitively mark images and interact with the model using natural cues like a "red bounding box" or "pointed arrow".
 Our simple design directly overlays visual markers onto the RGB image, eliminating the need for complex region encodings, yet achieves state-of-the-art performance on region-understanding tasks like Visual7W, PointQA, and Visual Commonsense Reasoning benchmark.
 Furthermore, we present ViP-Bench, a comprehensive benchmark to assess the capability of models in understanding visual prompts across multiple dimensions, enabling future research in this domain.
 Code, data, and model are publicly available.*

-Tips:
+## Usage tips

-- The architecture is similar than llava architecture except that the multi-modal projector takes a set of concatenated vision hidden states and has an additional layernorm layer on that module.
+- The architecture is similar to the LLaVa architecture except that the multi-modal projector takes a set of concatenated vision hidden states and has an additional layernorm layer on that module.

 - We advise users to use `padding_side="left"` when computing batched generation as it leads to more accurate results.
 Simply make sure to call `processor.tokenizer.padding_side = "left"` before generating.